 Is a referral link the same as a referral code?

 Not quite.
-The referral code, is, however, a piece of the referral link.
+The referral code is, however, a piece of the referral link.
 Typically, the referral code is the unique identifier within each referral link.

 How does a referral link work?

-Step 1: Give the advocate a referral link
+Step 1: Give customers a referral link

-For example, if someone shares their link from their profile on Facebook.
-Their Facebook message most likely won’t show a link.
-Instead, the viewer will click on an associated image, and then be brought to the corresponding landing page.
+For example, if someone shares a referral link from their profile on Facebook, their Facebook message most likely won’t show a link.
+Instead, the viewer will click on an associated image and be directed to the corresponding landing page.